soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 |UpdateInboxRules     |         |         |
 ||||

-The following tables describes each of these mailbox actions:
+Here are description for each of these mailbox actions.

 |Mailbox action|Description|
 |:---------|:---------|